 “What works on one ship may not work on another,” Russell explains.
 “The RFA engaged a consultant to see what was most effective for each class of vessel, spending time on 15 different vessel types.”

-Raised AwarenessThe RFA runs a Responsible Fisheries training course, developed by WWF to help fishers and managers learn what an ecosystem approach to fisheries is all about.
-Several hundred people have attended, including many fishing boat captains and crew.
+Raised AwarenessOver the past 5 years, the RFA has been running responsible fisheries training courses developed by WWF to help fishers and managers learn what an ecosystem approach to fisheries is all about.
+Over 1200 attended, including many fishing boat captains, crew, observers, fishery compliance officers as well as law enforcement officials who operate at the harbours.

 “It’s created tremendous awareness,” says Russell.
 “If skippers are interested, and coming back to you with issues and ideas, that’s how things will be resolved.
 Good practices become daily habits.”